getify/asynquence/README.md

 A lightweight API for asynchronous sequences and gates.
 [Sequences & gates, at a glance](https://gist.github.com/getify/5959149).
 More advanced [example of "nested" composition of sequences](https://gist.github.com/getify/10273f3de07dda27ebce).

-## *asynquence* & Promises

-**You should be able to use *asynquence* as your primary async flow control library, without the need for other Promises implementations.**

-This lib is intentionally designed to hide/abstract the idea of Promises, such that you can do quick and easy async flow control programming without using Promises directly.
-As such, *asynquence* is *not [Promises/A+](http://promisesaplus.com/) compliant*, nor *should* it be, because the "promises" used are hidden underneath *asynquence*'s API.

-If you are already using other Promises implementations, you *can* quite easily receive and consume a regular Promise value from some other method and wire it up to signal/control flow for an *asynquence* instance.

-**However**, despite API similarities, an *asynquence* instance is **not** designed to be used *as a Promise value* passed to a regular Promises-based system.
-Trying to do so will likely cause unexpected behavior, because Promises/A+ suggests problematic (read: "dangerous") duck-typing for objects that have a `then()` method, as `asynquence` instances do.

 ## Explanation

 Say you want do two or more asynchronous tasks one after the other (like animation delays, XHR calls, etc).
 You want to set up an ordered sequence of tasks and make sure the previous one finishes before the next one is processed.
 You need a sequence.

 You create a sequence by calling `ASQ(...)`. **Each time you call `ASQ()`, you create a new, separate sequence.**

-To create a new step, simply call `then(...)` with a function (or multiple functions, see below).
+To create a new step, simply call `then(...)` with a function.
 That function will be executed when that step is ready to be processed, and it will be passed as its first parameter the completion trigger.
 Subsequent parameters, if any, will be any messages passsed on from the immediately previous step.

 The completion trigger that your step function(s) receive can be called directly to indicate success, or you can add the `fail` flag (see examples below) to indicate failure of that step.
 In either case, you can pass one or more messages onto the next step (or the next failure handler) by simply adding them as parameters to the call.

-If you register a step using `then(...)` on a sequence which is already currently complete, that step will be processed immediately.
+If you register a step using `then(...)` on a sequence which is already currently complete, that step will be processed at the next opportunity.
 Otherwise, calls to `then(...)` will be queued up until that step is ready for processing.

 You can register multiple steps, and multiple failure handlers.
 However, messages from a previous step (success or failure completion) will only be passed to the immediately next registered step (or the next failure handler).
 If you want to propagate along a message through multiple steps, you must do so yourself by making sure you re-pass the received message at each step completion.

 To listen for any step failing, call `or(...)` on your sequence to register a failure callback.
 You can call `or()` as many times as you would like.
-If you call `or()` on a sequence that has already been flagged as failed, the callback you specify will just be executed immediately.
+If you call `or()` on a sequence that has already been flagged as failed, the callback you specify will just be executed at the next opportunity.

 Calling `gate(..)` with two or more functions creates a step that is a parallel gate across those functions, such that the single step in question isn't complete until all segments of the parallel gate are complete.